awguzman/Sleeper-Dynasty-Assistant/README.md

 This is a living project with many planned features including:

-- **League View**: A "bird's-eye view" tab that displays all team rosters in the league side-by-side with strength analysis.
 - **In-house Projections** Use historical data to produce custom scoring projections.
 XGBoost based?